bregnery/bregnery.github.io/_docs/tutorials/BESTstandaloneTutorial.md

 scram b -j8
 ```

-Now, BEST can be installed and compiled.
+Now, BEST can be installed and compiled [1].

 ```bash
 cd CMSSW_9_4_8/src/